 Google’s bi-monthly Android platform versions report is out, visualising the different firmwares running on Android smartphones worldwide.

-Using data collected in the two weeks leading up to November 1, the Eclair (2.1) and Froyo (2.2) firmware releases now comprise 77% of the total Android handsets accessing the Android Market during that period.
+Using data collected in the two weeks leading up to March 15, the Eclair (2.1), Froyo (2.2) and Gingerbread (2.3.x) firmware releases now comprise 92% of the total Android handsets accessing the Android Market during that period.

-An increase in Android 2.x platforms has meant smartphones running Android 1.5 are now down to 7.9% with Android 1.6 now holding 15.0% of the market.
+Honeycomb-powered tablets make up just 0.2% of the market with it likely that the Motorola Xoom constitutes a large number of devices in that category, An increase in Android 2.x platforms has meant smartphones running Android 1.5 are now down to 3% with Android 1.6 now holding 4.8% of the market.